ganguzu/ECE685_Final_project/README.md

 Simply connect everything together, a relu layer plus the multi-head attention model.

 ### Fundamental unit of transformer encoder and decoder, as well as encoders and decoders consisting of multiple layers.
 These are the encoders and decoders of this model.
+The encoder layer normalizes and then encodes the input and then the decoder layer uses the mult-head attention to generate the text output.
+Multiple layers of encoders and ecoders are arranged together in a parallel fashion.
+### Transformer
+Transformer is a class that constructs the transformer model with encoder, decoder, and a dense layer.
+The encoder, decoder are defined in the previous sections.